Civil Protection Order Portal Design

 Survivors often struggle to navigate fragmented resources and unclear filing pathways

-Safety concerns, such as privacy and risk of retaliation, directly shape how users engage with online systems
+Safety concerns, such as privacy and risk of retaliation, directly shape how survivors engage with online systems

 Design responses explored: